LevineLarry/Cloud-Ark-Sim/README.md

 Each ship is assumed to be cylindrical, with 2 "Thruster Rings", one at the front and one at the back.
 A thruster ring is a ring of 4 "Thruster Quads", located on the outside of the ship 90 degrees apart from each other.
 Each thruster quad has 4 thrusters oriented 90 degrees apart (fore, port, aft, starbord), with all 4 sharing the same fuel & oxidizer tanks.

 Ships also have a ShipFlightComputer, which is actually controlls the ships functions.

+## Visualization
+I am planning to have this program communicate with Unreal Engine via a socket connection to send it the state of the simulation, which can then be visualized.